-The ‘Every Child, Every Day’ approach comprises of six simple elements of effective reading instruction, according to literacy experts Phil and Sharon Callen.
+The ‘Every Child, Every Day’ approach comprises of six simple elements of effective reading instruction, according to literacy expert Sharon Callen.

-On episode 13 of The Teacher’s Tool Kit for Literacy, Phil and Sharon delved into this highly effective concept, which was developed by Richard Allington and Rachel Gabriel.
+On episode 13 of The Teacher’s Tool Kit for Literacy, Sharon delved into this highly effective concept, which was developed by Richard Allington and Rachel Gabriel.